Best Small Tube Amp Combos and Heads for Home Use

 My advice is to do some research, weigh the pros and cons, and make the right decision for right now.
 You may change your mind in a year or so, but all we can do is make the best choices we can at any given time.

 The 5150III LBX

-The intent of this article was to give you a jumping-off point for choose the right amp for use at home.
-Peavey, Fender and Marshall make some of the best guitar amps out there.
-I’ve lined up my favorite options, but of course there are others.
+The intent of this article was to give you a jumping-off point for choosing the right amp for use at home.
+Peavey, Fender, and Marshall make some of the best guitar amps out there.
+I’ve lined up my favorite options, but of course, there are others.
 Here are a few final thoughts on each amp: